 Bachelor of Arts in Psychology

 Psychology is the scientific study of behavior and mental processes.
-An undergraduate specialization in this liberal arts field is, therefore, useful for students who plan careers in business, industry, education, health services, personnel work, or in any of the various fields involving human relations.
-To become a professional psychologist, graduate training is necessary after completing the undergraduate major.
+An undergraduate specialization in this liberal arts field is useful for students who plan careers in business, industry, education, health services, personnel work, or in any of the various fields involving human relations.
+To become a psychologist, graduate training is necessary after completing the undergraduate major.
 All courses in the undergraduate curriculum will incorporate the most up to date American Psychological Assosciation learning goals for the undergraduate psychology major.
 These goals include: (1) Knowledge Base in Psychology, (2) Scientific Inquiry and Critical Thinking, (3) Ethical and Social Responsibility in a Diverse World, (4) Communication, and (5) Professional Development.
 All course syllabi will indicate the APA goals that they address.

 Course Requirements for the Bachelor of Arts Major